-In 2019, the amendment to the AMA (2019 Amendment) was enacted and the 2019 Amendment became fully effective on 25 December 2020.
+In 2019, an amendment to the AMA (the 2019 Amendment) was enacted.
+It became fully effective on 25 December 2020.

-The important changes under the 2019 Amendment are the increase in the amount of administrative surcharge the JFTC can impose, and the improvement of the leniency programme.
+The important changes under the 2019 Amendment are the increase in the amount of administrative surcharge that the JFTC can impose and the improvement of the leniency programme.

-The increase in the administrative surcharge is achieved by extending the maximum period subject to the surcharge from three years to 10 years, and broadening of the scope for the basis of the surcharge calculation.
+The increase in the administrative surcharge is achieved by extending the maximum period subject to the surcharge from three years to 10 years and broadening the scope for the basis of the surcharge calculation.

 Under the new leniency programme, the reduction rate is determined not only by the order in which an applicant applies for leniency, but also by the applicant's degree of cooperation with the JFTC's investigation.
-In addition, to protect a leniency applicant's communication with its lawyers to ensure effective cooperation to maximise reduction rate, the JFTC has established something akin to a 'claw back' procedure, through which the JFTC has to return to the alleged cartelists documents and data containing confidential communications between the alleged cartelists and their lawyers.
+In addition, to protect a leniency applicant's communication with its lawyers to ensure effective cooperation to maximise the reduction rate, the JFTC has established something akin to a clawback procedure, through which the JFTC has to return to the alleged cartelists documents and data containing confidential communications between the alleged cartelists and their lawyers.
 The investigators engaged in the investigation of the relevant case cannot have access to such documents or data.